Offshore embedded anchors: Torpedo anchors

 A torpedo anchor features a tubular steel shaft, with or without vertical steel fins, which is fitted with a conical tip and filled with scrap metal or concrete.
 Up to 150 m long, the anchor becomes completely buried within the seabed by free-fall.

 Full-scale field tests were performed in water at depths of up to 1000 m using a 12 m long, 762 mm diameter, torpedo anchor with a dry weight of 400 kN.
-The torpedo anchor dropped from a height of 30 m above the seabed achieved 29 m penetration in normally consolidated clay.
+The torpedo anchor dropped from a height of 30 m above sea level achieved 29 m penetration in normally consolidated clay.

 Subsequent tests with a torpedo anchor, with a dry weight of 240 kN and an average tip embedment of 20 m, resulted in holding capacities of approximately 4 times the anchor's dry weight immediately following installation, which approximately doubled after 10 days of soil consolidation.

 While the efficiencies are lower than what would be obtained with other sorts of anchor, such as a drag embedment anchor, this is compensated by the low cost of fabrication and ease of installation.
 Therefore, a series of torpedo anchors can be deployed for station-keeping of risers and other floating structures.